ISLE OF WIGHT PRIDE

 We want to tell you a little something about Isle of Wight Pride.....

-We know there will be a huge amount of support for this event and we are very excited to be welcoming everyone to Ryde for the very first
+We were overwhelmed by the huge amount of support for this event and are very excited to announce that we will be welcoming everyone to Ryde on Sat 21st July 2018 for the second ever Isle of Wight Pride!

 INTRODUCING THE ISLE OF WIGHT PRIDE COMMITTEE